bitmorse/robodash-core/README.md

 One CouchDB database per user.
 One document per data emitting device (storage).
 One document for all robots.

-Events: The Robodash-core server (when user is not online with Robodash-desktop) provides a socketIO endpoint where external events and data can be sent to. (i.e. LoRaWAN gateway sends packets to this endpoint).
-This endpoint is disabled when robodash-core is run on desktop.
+Events: The Robodash-core provides a data ingest endpoints for LoRaWAN packet forwarders, Iridium and other providers, where external events and data can be sent to. (i.e. LoRaWAN gateway sends packets to this endpoint).
+This endpoint has access to the couchdb and writes to the appropriate location after processing of data.
+With live sync, the changes are instantly visible in the Robodash-desktop client.

+Replication: CouchDB replication is unidirectional (source -> target), thus two replication must be made.
+Changes include new documents, changed documents, and deleted documents.
+Documents that already exist on the target in the same revision are not transferred; only newer revisions are.